 - Closeout

-These five process groups are also interdependent and so a project plan developed in the planning stage will be used throughout the project (and across the remaining process groups).
+These five process groups are interdependent.
+A project plan is developed in the planning stage.
+It will be used throughout the project and across the remaining process groups.

-This traditional hierarchical graph depicts the three core projects listed on the top horizontal axes with each of the deliverables assigned to each project area following along the vertical axis.
+This traditional hierarchical graph depicts the three core projects on the top horizontal axes.
+Each of the deliverables is assigned to each project area following along the vertical axis.

 How the project integration plan is documented and used will depend on the business environment.
 Tools used for documenting the project plan, structure, and integration framework includes: